State In A Box - Identity Services Architecture

 This paper covers a lot of theoretical ground.
 For a quick overview of the ID proposal and links to the demonstration code, see the CheapID Homepage.

-You may find the the original word document of this page easier to read.
+the original word document of this page easier to read.
 The getting started guide (pdf) which has some diagrams that provide a good starting point is essential reading.

 There is also a 35 minute video which explains some of the basic technical ideas behind CheapID, although its scope is far more limited than this paper.